kenta-mori3322/munv0/readme.md

 sudo nano /etc/systemd/system/mund.service
 ```

-## Paste following content(Please make sure to write correct name of user, group and the DAEMON_HOME path)
+## Paste following content(*Please make sure to use correct name of user, group and the DAEMON_HOME path at the below.)
 ```
 [Unit]
 Description=mund